 Screening should continue as long as a woman is in good health and is expected to live at least 10 more years.

-Colorectal cancer is cancer that starts in the colon or the rectum.
-Some factors that increase colorectal cancer risk include being overweight or obese, physical inactivity, a diet high in red and processed meats, smoking, heavy alcohol use, being older, and a personal or family history of colorectal cancer or polyps.
+Colorectal cancer (CRC) is cancer that starts in the colon or the rectum.
+Some factors that increase colorectal cancer risk include physical inactivity, a diet high in red and processed meats, excess body weight, smoking, alcohol use, and a personal or family history of colorectal cancer or polyps.

 The American Cancer Society recommends the following for people at average risk for colorectal cancer: